djmunro/ss-react/README.md

 ## Documentation

-Visit the [ss-react] website for more information.
+Visit the [Storybook] for more information.

 ## Install